harrykeeran12/cs4525-honours-project/README.md

 ## Running Locally

 The main point of interaction is the Flask application, located in the `webview` folder.
 This will still require Ollama to be installed.
+To run the Flask application locally, add `FLASK_APP=webview/app` to the env file.
+Then run `python3 -m flask run`.

 `TODO`